 Cowan Insurance Group

-For a typical employer-sponsored benefits package, which includes medical, optical, dental, AD&D (Accident Death & Dismemberment), and possibly disability, the cost is 5,000- 7,000 Canadian Dollars per annum or about 420-580 Canadian Dollars per month.
+For a typical employer-sponsored benefits package, which includes medical, optical, dental, life, AD&D (Accident Death & Dismemberment), and possibly disability, the cost is 5,000- 7,000 Canadian Dollars per annum or about 420-580 Canadian Dollars per month.

 Mandatory employee benefits in Canada include pension, legislated and parental leaves, PTO, employment insurance, and eye exams.
 Common supplementary employee benefits include retirement, healthcare, voluntary and flexible benefits, healthcare spending accounts, gyms, and workplace canteens.
 Employee perks are far-ranging and include virtual care, mental health training, and digital health and fitness platforms.